arabellas-craft/arabellas-craft.github.io/free-tarot-spreads.md

 **Support This Work**

-If you've found these free tarot spreads helpful and feel called to support more resources like this, you can [donate on Ko-fi](https://ko-fi.com/juniperdivination/donate).
+If you've found these free tarot spreads helpful and feel called to support more resources like this, you can [support me on Ko-fi](https://ko-fi.com/juniperdivination/donate).
 Donations are never expected but always appreciated and help me keep creating accessible tarot content for the community.

 <br><br>
 <h2>Beginner Tarot Spreads</h2>